-- Site mailboxes, where you select which SharePoint mailboxes to include in (or exclude from) the backup job.
+- Site mailboxes, where you select on-premises SharePoint site mailboxes that you want to back up.

-- Target storage, where you select or create a storage that is used to keep your backed up data.
+- Target storage, where you select or create a storage location that is used to keep your backed-up data.

 - Time filter, where you choose which items will be backed up depending on their age.